dilipnitjsr/Telegram-Bot/README.md

 ### Getting all User Data

-To get the user information we have to make an instance of user class the following code shows how to get user data. \textit{getAllUser()} returns the list of all user available at database.
+To get the user information we have to make an instance of user class the following code shows how to get user data. *getAllUser()*  returns the list of all user available at database.

 ##### Code